sanderkammeraat/JAMs/README.md

 **Required Julia packages:**
+-StaticArrays (for speedup for small vectors, e.g. position or force vectors)
 -Plots (for live plotting)
 -ProgressBars (for progressbar in integrator)
 -Random (for noise and random initial positions, probably pre-installed)